Best Stalker Movies on Mother of Movies

 Greta (2018)

-This film wouldn’t be a stalker movie unless there was some good stalking and Greta doesn’t drop the ball.
+This film wouldn’t be a stalker movie unless there was some good stalking and Greta didn’t drop the ball.
 The more Frances tries to separate herself from her new quasi-mom, the more Greta digs her claws in.

 The best thing about this film is the performance from Huppert, it’s one you really shouldn’t pass up.
 How can a lonely old widower ever be scary?